aws-samples/non-profit-blockchain/ngo-fabric/README.md

 ./11-invoke.sh
 ```

-## Step 10 - query the chaincode again and check the change in value
+## Step 10 - Query the chaincode again and check the change in value
 On the Fabric client node.

 Query the chaincode on Fabric peer and check the change in value.